captn3m0/captn3m0.github.com/_posts/2019-06-01-cleaning-google-purchases.md

 3. Return confirmations
 4. Payment Confirmations
 5. Order Cancellations
-6. Payment Failures
+6. Payment Failures (gasp!)

-What this means is that you could have initiated a payment on Amazon, failed it, and Google would still start to show it in your Purchase History, thinking you actually bought it.
-Which makes me wonder, if any of these services let me buy things as a guest without creating an account.

 ## Warning about Deletions

 I've already switched away from Amazon/Flipkart emails from my Gmail.
 But deleting invoices from your inbox isn't always the best idea.
-Most websites will let you re-download invoices (Amazon/Flipkart do), but take care not to delete any necessary emails that you might need for warranty claims later.
+Most websites will let you re-download invoices (Amazon/Flipkart do), but take care not to delete any necessary emails that you might need for warranty claims or any other purpose later.